XiSZ/Auto-Discord-Developer-Badge/README.md

 - 👤 **User App Support** - Install once, use anywhere (servers, DMs, group DMs)
 - 🌐 **Auto-Translation** - Automatically translate messages in configured channels (100+ languages)
 - 🆓 **Free Translation** - Powered by Google Translate, no API key required
+- 🎛️ **Web Dashboard** - Control and configure your bot from a beautiful web interface with Discord OAuth2

 ## Why do you need this bot?